trendscenter/coinstac/guides/computation-development.md

 };
 ```

 The only plugin currently available is *group-step*.
-It is a flow control modifier that ensures that all clients have completed a computation “step” before passing control back to the server.
+It is a flow control modifier that ensures that all clients have completed a command “step” before passing control back to the server.

 ## Testing Computations